-- We recommend sending a thank you email which also restates your suitability for the job. - You could phone the organisation after 2 weeks if you haven't heard from them. - If you are not chosen for the job, it is a good idea to ask for feedback e.g. "What could I do in the future to improve my chances of getting a position in this type of work".
+- You can send a thank you note/email which also restates your suitability for the job. - You could phone the organization after 2 weeks if you haven't heard from them, - If you are not chosen for the job it is a good idea to ask for feedback eg. "What could I do in the future to improve my chances to get a position in this type of work".